Patrons, Keynote Speakers and Advisory Board Members

 Rome, Italy July, 2012

-With the patronage of Italian Minister of Defense Admiral Giampaolo Di Paola and a key address by Italy's Chief of Defense General Staff General Biagio Abrate, the 29th International Workshop on Global Security will be presented in Rome, Italy in July 2012.
-As in past years, invited workshop speakers and participants will include defense ministers, chiefs of defense general staff, other senior officials including political and military representatives to NATO, the EU, the UN, and representatives from industry.
-More than 30 countries from Europe, North and South America, and Asia are expected to participate.
-Suggested themes for workshop discussions include the strategic implications of the current economic crisis, the "Arab Spring" in North Africa and the Middle East, as well as withdrawal from Iraq and Afghanistan.
-As one of the main themes, there will be an emphasis again this year on the challenges of cyber security and information technologies.
+In addition to keynote speakers Defense Minister Giampaolo Di Paola, U.S. Deputy Secretary of Homeland Security Jane Holl Lute, and Finmeccanica CEO Giuseppe Orsi, invited speakers and participants included defense ministers, chiefs of defense general staff, other senior officials including political and military representatives to NATO, the EU, the UN, and representatives from industry.
+Nearly 30 countries from Europe, North America, and Asia participated.
+Themes for workshop discussions included the strategic implications of the current economic crisis, the "Arab Spring" in North Africa and the Middle East, as well as withdrawal from Iraq and Afghanistan.
+There was an emphasis again this year on the challenges of cyber security and information technologies.

-Defense Minister Giampaolo Di Paola
+Di Paola

 Giampaolo Di Paola